harika-pendli/valgrind_cpp/readme.md

 ## Overview

-The codes in the ```valgrind_branch``` contained memory leak and data uninitialization errors which were observed using Valgrind and rectified.
+The codes in the ```valgrind_exercise``` contained memory leak and data uninitialization errors which were observed using Valgrind and rectified.

 ## Running the Program
 ```